 His recent cases include:

-• Representing an insurer in a serious head injury case where the accident had benefited the claimant by preventing them accessing illicit drugs, leading to a significant increase in life expectancy.
+• Represented an insurer in a serious head injury case where the accident had benefited the claimant by preventing them accessing illicit drugs, leading to a significant increase in life expectancy.

-• Resisting an application to commit a CILEx Fellow for contempt of court pertaining to statements of truth provided which turned out to be false.
+• Resisted application to commit a CILEx Fellow for contempt of court pertaining to statements of truth provided which turned out to be false.

-• Successfully defending a claim in respect of a head injury sustained in a Bulgarian holiday resort requiring detailed cross-examination of a Bulgarian lawyer as to local standards.
+• Defended claim in respect of a head injury sustained in a Bulgarian holiday resort requiring detailed cross-examination of a Bulgarian lawyer as to local standards.

-• Defending a non-personal injury action by a negligent driver against his own insurance company on the grounds of fraud, leading to the claimant’s expert engineer retiring from practice during the course of cross-examination.
+• Defended non-personal injury action by a negligent driver against his own insurance company on the grounds of fraud, leading to the claimant’s expert engineer announcing his retirement during cross-examination.

 David accepts claimant instructions on a CFA or privately paid basis.
 He does not accept Direct Access work.